More photos from their Facebook Page:

 CERT Training is FREE and available to Town of Tonawanda, Village of Kenmore and City of Tonawanda residents.
 Participants must be at least 18 years of age (16 with parent approval), and you must attend all sessions.

-First session is on Wednesday, September 14, 2022.
-The 8 training sessions will be held on Mondays and Wednesdays, ending Saturday October 8th .
+DATE to be determined for this fall .
 All trainings would take place at the Town of Tonawanda Fire training tower located at 70 Firetower Drive, Tonawanda, NY 14150 and would begin at 6:00 pm lasting for approximately two to three hours.

 This FEMA (Federal Emergency Management Association) based CERT training is designed to prepare you to help yourself, your family, and your neighbors in the event of a major disaster/event.
 CERT is about readiness, people helping people, and doing the greatest good for the greatest number of people.
 CERT Training prepares you to help yourself, your family, and your neighbors in the event of a catastrophic disaster.
 Emergency personnel may not be able to help everyone immediately and you can make a difference by using CERT Training to save lives and protect property.
 Through personal education, training and volunteer service, every individual can help make their community safer, stronger and better prepared to respond to the hazards of weather, terrorism, crime, public health issues, and disasters of all kinds.